-I was also critical of that private and consortium blockchain are not blockchain also because I was comparing them with public blockchain such as Bitcoin.
+I was also critical of that, private and consortium blockchains are not even blockchains because I was comparing them with public blockchains such as Bitcoin and Litecoin etc.

 But after some more diligence and brainstorming, I could understand that why we need the other two versions apart from the public one. (whatever one may call them)

-We require more types of blockchain because keep such blockchain solves problems such as:-
+We require more types of blockchain because keeping such blockchains solves problems such as:-

 - One no longer need to rely upon huge servers.

 - They reduce the need for more trusted parties because you can implement smart contracts instead of them.

 - Gives options for rights and access management while leveraging the same blockchain technology and reaping its benefits.